 - 1/4 cup dry white wine or chicken broth

 - Salt and freshly ground black pepper

-- Meanwhile, heat butter in a large skillet over medium-high heat until foaming.
-Add the garlic and cook until fragrant, about 30 seconds.
+- In a large skillet over medium-high heat, add 2 tablespoons butter and olive oil and heat until butter is melted.
+Stir in the garlic and lemon zest until fragrant, about 30 seconds.

-- Add the shrimp, cover, and cook until the shrimp are slightly translucent, about 2 minutes.
+- Stir in the wine, red pepper flakes if using, and salt and pepper to taste (I like 1 teaspoon salt and 1/2 teaspoon pepper).
+Bring to boil.
+Add the shrimp, cover, and cook until the shrimp are slightly translucent, about 2 minutes.